 This counselling program is for youth ages 12-17, and at times their parents/caregivers.
 Sessions occur in the family home or community and/or virtually once a week for 6-8 months.
 The program is part of a partnership with the Peel Children’s Aid Society and the EveryMind Wraparound Program, with the aim of preventing out-of-home placement.

-The Counselling Program provides individual and/or family counselling for children and youth ages 0-17 and their parents/caregivers.
-Sessions are office-based and/or virtual and length of service may be up to 6 months, as determined by client need.
+The Counselling Program provides individual and/or family counselling for children and youth ages 0-17 who are experiencing mental health challenges, including depression, anxiety, emotion dysregulation, history of trauma, or struggling with grief and loss, family or peer issues.
+Sessions are client-centered and goal-focused, and occur in the office and/or virtually.
+Length of service may be up to 6 months, as determined by client need.

 Dialectical Behaviour Therapy Program (DBT)